-Our students and professors find many ways to connect with one another, including:
+Our students and professors find many ways to connect with one another!

-L-LCs offer incoming freshmen with similar interests, majors, or lifestyles, the opportunity to live together in the same residence hall, take some of their courses together, and meet regularly with faculty and upper-classmen who share their interests.
-The University at Albany offers freshmen a number of Living-Learning Communities to suit a variety of career paths and interests.
-New communities are always being developed, so check back often for the most up to date list of options.
+L-LCs offer incoming freshmen and transfer students with similar interests, majors, or lifestyles, the opportunity to live together in the same residence hall, take some of their courses together, and meet regularly with faculty and upperclassmen who share their interests.
+The University at Albany offers a number of Living-Learning Communities to suit a variety of career paths and interests.
+New communities are always being developed, so check back often for the most up to date list of options!

 Freshman Seminars (UFSP 100)

 Freshman and Transfer Seminars allow first-year students to explore an area of interest and gain insight into the academic expectations of the University at Albany.
-These discipline-based, 1-credit seminars from some of our best professors, designed specifically to meet the needs of first semester freshmen and transfers.
+These discipline-based, 1-credit seminars taught by some of our best professors are designed specifically to meet the needs of first semester freshmen and transfers.